tardis-dev/tardis-node/ADD_NEW_EXCHANGE.md

 - **Normalized field semantics** — map a field only when the exchange field has the same meaning as the normalized type.
 Leave ambiguous fields unmapped until the exchange meaning is verified from docs or captured data.
 - **Optional numeric fields** — missing, empty, null, or non-finite exchange values must normalize to `undefined`, not `NaN` or an invalid `Date`.
 See [EXCHANGE_NUMERIC_FIELDS.md](EXCHANGE_NUMERIC_FIELDS.md) before choosing between `Number`, `asNumberOrUndefined`, and `asNumberIfValid`.
 - **Stateful output** — when normalized output is built from multiple partial messages, use the existing state helper patterns and emit only when the normalized value changes.
+- **Partial price feeds** — standalone index, mark, oracle, or underlying price messages usually update cached mapper state only.
+Do not emit a `derivative_ticker` or `option_summary` from a price-only message unless that message carries the full normalized contract for that type.
+Merge the cached price into the next ticker or option summary payload that owns the output timestamp.

 Normalized type semantics:

 - **Trades** — `side` is liquidity taker side: `buy` means the aggressor bought, `sell` means the aggressor sold.
 Invert maker-side flags when needed.
 Skip off-book maintenance events such as insurance fund or ADL unless the product contract explicitly requires them.
 If a trade channel uses `snapshot` followed by `update`, map only `update`; the initial `snapshot` is recent-trade backfill and must have a test that emits nothing to avoid duplicate or stale trades after reconnect.
 Map trade `snapshot` only when the exchange sends trades exclusively as snapshots and there is no incremental update variant.
 - **Book changes** — `book_change` is L2 market-by-price data. `isSnapshot=true` means consumers discard prior book state. `isSnapshot=false` means consumers apply absolute price-level amounts to the current book. `amount=0` removes the level.
 - **Book tickers** — `book_ticker` comes from native top-of-book or BBO feeds.
 It is not `quotes`, which are computed from reconstructed L2 books.
 - **Derivative tickers** — keep `lastPrice`, `openInterest`, `indexPrice`, `markPrice`, funding fields, and predicted funding fields aligned with exchange meaning. `fundingTimestamp` is the next funding event timestamp.
+When price fields come from separate channels, cache them and emit only from the ticker or stats payload that represents the derivative ticker update.
 - **Liquidations** — `side` is liquidation side: `buy` means a short position was liquidated, `sell` means a long position was liquidated.
 Do not copy an exchange order side unless it has that meaning.
 - **Option summaries** — parse option type, strike, expiration, greeks, IV, underlying, bid/ask, mark, last price, and open interest from the exchange contract.
-Use instrument metadata when symbol parsing is not reliable.
+Prefer explicit instrument metadata such as `indexAsset` or underlying asset fields over symbol parsing when the exchange provides it.

 For `normalizeBookChanges`, first identify where the initial book snapshot comes from: